Nonlinear instability of Vlasov-Maxwell systems in the classical and quasineutral limits

 We therefore observe that in this \emph{long time} and \emph{spatially high frequency} regime, the quasineutral limit comes down to the study of the classical limit of Vlasov-Maxwell to Vlasov-Poisson system, that is~\eqref{clVM0} with the speed of light $c = \frac1 \varepsilon$.
 We shall thus mainly focus on the study of the classical limit.

 Consequently, it appears natural to study the effect of instability of equilibria of the Vlasov-Maxwell system \eqref{clVM} to deduce instability for~\eqref{VM}.
 There have many works devoted to the stability problem over the past few years; see, for instance, \cite{G97, G99, GS99, GS00, LS07, LS07b, LS08} and the references therein.
 It turns out that in the limit $\varepsilon \to 0$, instability for the Vlasov-Poisson system~\eqref{VP} is sufficient to get an instability in the classical limit, thanks to a careful use of the iterative scheme developed by Grenier in his study of instability of boundary layers \cite{G}.
 In other words, we show that having an \emph{approximate growing mode} of the linearized Vlasov-Maxwell equations is enough.
-Loosely speaking, we shall prove that if we deal with sequences of initial data converging polynomially (in $\varepsilon$) fast to an unstable equilibrium, then for times of order $|\log \varepsilon|$, the convergence of \eqref{clVM} to Vlasov-Poisson is in general false.
+Loosely speaking, we shall prove that if we deal with sequences of initial data converging polynomially (in $\varepsilon$) fast to an unstable equilibrium, then an instability is developed for the full Vlasov-Maxwell dynamics, in times of order $|\log \varepsilon|$.
 We shall finally deduce the invalidity of the derivation of \eqref{kinetic-eMHD} in the quasineutral limit of~\eqref{VM}.